anthemion-org/ogle-web/README.md

 Even _talking_ about these objects is easier when you can summarize them with class names.
 This is true whether you’re writing comments or discussing with collaborators.

 Classes — and more specifically, prototypal inheritance — also provide efficient support for method APIs, because they allow a single set of method instances to be shared throughout the class.
 Methods can be attached directly to plain objects, but this causes separate instances to be allocated _for every object_.
 Even `bind` creates a new function instance, one that wraps the function from which it was called.
-This could waste a lot of memory.
-It is also very slow.
-This project requires high performance in the word search, so I tested a number of ‘fancy object’ creation strategies in the Pt2 module, which is used extensively in that search:
+This could waste a lot of memory, and it is also very slow.
+This project requires high performance in the word search, so I tested a number of ‘fancy object’ creation strategies in the Pt2 module, which is used extensively in that search.
+The first two allow methods to target the object with `this`, while the last captures object state in a closure, making `this` unnecessary:

-- Defining the API within the Pt2 object literal in `uNew` caused the ‘SearchBoard uExec: Speed’ test to run 33% longer;
+- Defining the API within the Pt2 object literal returned from `uNew` caused the ‘SearchBoard uExec: Speed’ test (averaged over five trials, each set to 2000 iterations) to run 33% longer than the ‘stereotype’ implementation;

-- Using `bind` to attach the API after the object is defined caused the test to run 38% longer;
+- Using `bind` to attach the externally-defined API after the object was instantiated caused the test to run 38% longer;

 - Converting `uNew` to a closure-producing factory caused the test to run 40% longer.